thaerkh/vim-workspace/README.md

 ```
 nnoremap <leader>m :ToggleWorkspace<CR>
 ```
-Once toggled on, your workspace will be seamlessly tracked every time you open vim in your workspace directory, and all vim-workspace features will be enabled.
+Once toggled on, your workspace will be seamlessly tracked every time you open Vim (with no commandline file arguments) in your workspace directory, and all vim-workspace features will be enabled.
 Conversely, toggling the command off will remove all workspace session history and disable the listed plugin features.

 If Vim is opened with file arguments and a workspace session already exists, you'll be prompted to load those files into that session.
 If declined, the workspace will be temporarily disabled and the file buffers load normally.